 Drip or tube feeding

-This page tells you about tube feeding for people with cancer.
+This page tells you about drip and tube feeding for people with cancer.
 There is information about

-- Can't absorb nutrients very well from their gut
+- Can't absorb nutrients very well from your gut

 - Are very run down and severely malnourished before surgery

 - Are malnourished before starting chemotherapy or radiotherapy

 - Have problems with swallowing due to a cancer in the head or neck area

 - Have holes (fistulas) or an abscess in the oesophagus or stomach

 - Can't eat or drink for 5 days or more after an operation or other types of treatment

 - Have a severely sore mouth or throat after a bone marrow transplant